MinecraftForge/Documentation/docs/concepts/registries.md

 }
 ```

+### Registries that aren't Forge Registries

+Due to some peculiarities of vanilla code, not all registries are wrapped by Forge.
+These can be static registries, like `IRecipeType`, which are safe to use.
+There are also dynamic registries, like `ConfiguredFeature` and some other worldgen registries, which are typically represented in JSON.
+These objects should only be registered this way if there is another registry object that requires it.

+Without the benefit of registry objects, care has to be taken to not register things before they're ready. `Lazy` is a utility class that stores a value that is calculated the first time it is accessed.
+Using `Lazy.of(...)` with a supplier as a parameter is its typical usage. `Lazy` is a subclass of `Supplier`, so `Supplier#get` is used to retrieve the value.

+In this case, the value to be stored is `() -> Registry.register(...)`.
+For parameters, `Registry#register` takes the registry being added to, a `ResourceLocation` identifying the object to be registered, and the object itself.

+The appropriate time to populate these objects is in `FMLCommonSetupEvent`.
+Because vanilla registries are not guaranteed to be threadsafe, a call to `Supplier#get` should be inside a `ParallelDispatchEvent#enqueueWork` call.
+This evaluates the `Registry#register` call, which will register the object and allow it to be referenced freely.

 !!! note
     Some classes cannot by themselves be registered.
 Instead, `*Type` classes are registered, and used in the formers' constructors.
 For example, [`TileEntity`][tileentity] has `TileEntityType`, and `Entity` has `EntityType`.
 These `*Type` classes are factories that simply create the containing type on demand.